Skip to main content

 3. An individual enrolled in school and receiving credit toward their degree for participating in the Student Internship Program is also considered a student

-c) Student must maintain matriculation with the school.
+c) A student must maintain enrollment with the school during participation in the program..
 Withdrawal from school means withdrawal from the Intern Program.
-A student may withdraw from the program and submit an application for Police Recruit at which time they seek employment from NOPD.
+A student may withdraw from the program and submit an application for Police Recruit, at which time they seek employment from NOPD.

 d) No conviction of: